lord2anil/Task110/README.md

 }
 ```

-#### Note-:   For getting the Bitcoin price, i assuming that all the sentance that are contain "Bitcoin price"(case insensitive)  keyword are trying  to get bitcoin price and other are normal conversation with agent
+#### Note-:   For getting the crypto price, the promt should be "fetch the current prize of {crypto Currency Name}"  (case insensitive)   and  other are normal conversation with agent

 #### Rate Limiting
 The API has a rate limit of 3 requests per minute per IP address.
 If the limit is exceeded, the following response is returned: